-Less than a half hour later while enjoying an authentic Cuban meal, I reminisced about our three hour tourist style visit to the sugar fields – a chance to look at an industry enhanced with tourist embellishments, now mostly of the past.
+Less than a half hour later while enjoying an authentic Cuban meal, I reminisced about our three-hour tourist style visit to the sugar fields – a chance to look at an industry enhanced with tourist embellishments, now most of the past.

 When, in 1492, Columbus landed on the northeastern shore of Cuba, the peaceful Taínos received the Spaniards with hospitality.
 However, the Indians who had greeted him and his crew with food, drink and something new - tobacco - were soon to learn that the Spaniards were without scruples.
 In the ensuing decades, the savagery of the Conquistadors was without parallel.

 The Spaniards then proceeded westward slaughtering the Indians who offered any opposition.
 In less than 40 years, disease, war and being forced to mine for gold in brutal conditions had virtually exterminated an indigenous population of some 100 to 300 thousand.

 The years rolled by and, until Castro came to power, not many Cubans were aware that their island was once the home of peaceful Indians.
 Among Castro's first acts was to personally supervise the construction of a 16th century Taíno village that was named Guamá after the last courageous Indian chief who fought the conquerors.